Abbas1Hussein/adp_desktop/README.md

   DefaultsPlatformManager.initialize(
     // Specify the target platform (Windows or macOS)
     targetPlatform: DesktopTargetPlatform.windows,
-    // If isDebugging is set to false, the targetPlatform parameter will be ignored, and the specific widget behavior will depend on the base platform.
+    // If set to false, the targetPlatform parameter will be ignored, and the specific widget behavior will depend on the base platform.
     isDebugging: !kReleaseMode,
   );